 Jeremiah seriously thought he was going to have to be my midwife this time around.
 But as the pains cranked up yet another notch and I felt that old familiar pressure, there was a soft knock on the door and help had arrived.

 As I knelt on the mattress with my head resting on our bed, behind me the ladies were buzzing with preparations.
-I was just praying and working through the horrible pains in my stomach and back.
+I concentrated on praying and working through the horrible pains in my stomach and back.
 One of the mental tricks I use to stay on top of the pain is constantly telling myself those colossal contractions are necessary for getting the baby out.
 The bigger the better, so bring them on and let’s get this over with!

 Just twenty minutes after my labor assistants arrived I had a huge contraction – the big one that usually pushes the baby out.
-Except that for the first time in all my labors (yep, another surprise), the baby’s head made it almost all the way out, but nothing else.
-It seemed like the baby was hung up.
-At this point, the pain and pressure was almost unbearable, and worried that everything was going to stall when we were so close, I cried out “God help me!”
-The midwife quickly advised me to go from both knees down, to putting one knee up.
+Except that for the first time in all my labors (yep, another surprise), the baby’s head got hung up for a short time.
+At this point, the pain was almost unbearable, and worried that everything was going to stall when we were so close, I cried out “God help me!”
+The midwife advised me to go from both knees down, to putting one knee up.
 The next contraction came just seconds later and was just as big as the previous one; this time, it got the job done and our baby was born at 3:01 am.
 She was a bit purple in the face from that momentary snag, but the rest of her body was beautifully pink.
 After a few lusty cries her facial coloring improved dramatically.
 The midwife surmised that she had her little hand tucked near her face and that’s what caused her not to slip out so easily.
 In fact, there was a little pink mark on her cheek that I think was caused by the pressure of her hand.

 Having a supportive family was an important part of this birth.
 My mother took all the children to her house that first day; they slept over and returned the next morning.
 So we were able to have a full 1-day “babymoon” with peace and quiet and lots of rest.
 Then came the food and the help with housework and so on.
 Our parish provides meals for a week or more through fellow mothers in the area.
 We are incredibly blessed in this regard!